 i’m excited to see more artist’s being appreciated and validated for their passion and creativity. it gives me hope for myself as a creative, but mostly for my well-deserving artistic peers. plus, my entire artistic statement practically revolves around the interconnectedness and influence of art and the echoes that it creates within the realm of fashion… so that’s pretty cool.

 of course, the elephant in the room is that there will always be fast-fashion, which needs to keep up with their high-fashion competitors, by any means necessary. thus, resulting in the unfortunate reality of a lack of artist accreditation/approval and blatantly stolen artwork. this is incredibly frustrating, as lower-level fashion brands could be a more accessible entry point for an artist to form a lucrative relationship. but ultimately, this is an argument and rant for another day.

 with that, i am done, i am tired, and i am going to sleep — (please note: it is only 6 pm as i am finishing this; but honestly, re-writing this entire thing was very emotionally taxing for me and

 i’m still not super happy with the finished product, but whatever).

-thanks for reading friend(s) ヽ༼ຈل͜ຈ༽ﾉ ! please let me know what you liked, disliked, disagreed with, and downright hated about this, i need that type negative response stimulus to fuel my eternal slumber. (∪｡∪)｡｡｡zzZ
+thanks for reading friend(s) ヽ༼ຈل͜ຈ༽ﾉ ! please let me know what you liked, disliked, disagreed with, and downright hated about this, i need that type of negative response stimulus to fuel my eternal slumber. (∪｡∪)｡｡｡zzZ